Jacob Bernard-Docker: Professional

-On April 1, 2021, Bernard-Docker signalled the end of his collegiate career by signing a three-year, entry-level contract with the Ottawa Senators.
+Bernard-Docker was selected by the Ottawa Senators in the first round, 26th overall, of the 2018 NHL entry draft, making him the highest drafted Okotoks Oilers player in team history.
+On April 1, 2021, Bernard-Docker signalled the end of his collegiate career by signing a three-year, entry-level contract with Ottawa.
 He then made his NHL debut on April 14, playing 15:33 and blocking two shots, during a loss to the Winnipeg Jets.
-Once the season concluded, Bernard-Docker was selected to replace New Jersey Devils’ defenceman Kevin Bahl for Team Canada during the 2021 IIHF World Championship.
-Upon returning to North America, Bernard-Docker skated with members of the Senators roster instead of participating in the teams' development part of preseason camp.
+He made five appearances for Ottawa, going scoreless.

-Prior to the start of the 2021–22 season, Bernard-Docker was assigned to the Senators American Hockey League (AHL) affiliate, the Belleville Senators, for the start of the season.
-After playing in 11 games with their AHL affiliate, tallying two goals and one assist, Bernard-Docker received his first NHL call-up of the season due to Nikita Zaitsev being added to the NHL's Covid-19 protocol.
+Bernard-Docker skated with members of the Senators roster instead of participating in the teams' development part of preseason camp.
+Before the start of the 2021–22 season, Bernard-Docker was assigned to the Senators American Hockey League (AHL) affiliate, the Belleville Senators, for the start of the season.
+After playing in 11 games with their AHL affiliate, tallying two goals and one assist, Bernard-Docker received his first NHL call-up of the season due to Nikita Zaitsev being added to the NHL's COVID-19 protocol.
 In his first NHL game of the season, he played 8:47 and tallied his first career NHL point by notching the primary assist on Zach Sanford's goal.
+He finished the season having played in eight games for Ottawa, recording the one point and 58 games for Belleville, adding two goals and nine points.
+Belleville qualified for the 2022 Calder Cup playoffs and faced the Rochester Americans in the opening round best-of-three series.
+Belleville was swept in two games, with Bernard-Docker going scoreless.